 Matthew has some very significant things to say about the deity of Christ.
 To begin with, he opens his gospel with the assertion that Jesus is God manifest in the flesh.
 Jesus’ very name, Emmanuel, means God with us (1:23); the child, Jesus, is Emmanuel.
 Matthew here says exactly the same thing as John, that “In the beginning was the Word, and the Word was with God, and the Word was God…..And the Word was made flesh, and dwelt among us” (Jn 1:1, 14).
 Here is perfect agreement, perfect harmony, between the two apostles and their doctrine.

 And here indeed was astonishing news.
-The promised Messiah, the Son of David, is revealed to be more than just a man in the line of David; he was God himself, manifested in human flesh; not this time a theophany, a spirit appearing as a man or an angel, but God himself coming into this world as a true human being.
+The promised Messiah, the Son of David, is revealed to be more than just a man in the line of David; he was God himself, manifested in human flesh; not this time a theophany, a spirit appearing as a man or an angel, but God himself coming into this world, having taken on the nature of a true human being.
 And by coming through the line of David, he showed how the promises to Israel (and to the world) would be fulfilled; that God would send his servant David to be their shepherd and their king for ever (e.g. Ezek 34:23-24; 37:24-28).

 Matthew had no doubt that this child was God manifest in the flesh, for he would have been aware of another prophecy concerning him, just two chapters after Isaiah’s prophecy of the Virgin Birth: “For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace” (Isa 9:6).
 Here we see the child being called “The mighty God”, and it would be very unlikely and unreasonable to suppose that Matthew was unaware of both prophecies.